Cardiac Arrest (TV series)

-Cardiac Arrest was a British medical drama series made by World Productions for BBC1.
-It first broadcast between 1994 and 1996.
-The series was controversial owing to its cynical depiction of doctors, nurses, and the National Health Service (NHS), although it has often topped polls of the UK medical profession as the most realistic medical drama of all time.
+Cardiac Arrest is a British medical drama series produced by World Productions for BBC One.
+It aired from 21 April 1994 to 25 June 1996.
+The show focused on the lives and challenges of junior doctors working in a hospital setting and was known for its realistic and sometimes dark portrayal of the medical profession.
+The series was controversial owing to its cynical depiction of doctors, nurses and the National Health Service (NHS), although it has often topped polls of the UK medical profession as the best medical drama of all time.

-The series was created by Jed Mercurio (writing under the pseudonym John MacUre), a former junior doctor who had worked at a hospital in Wolverhampton.
-Mercurio drew on his experience to provide a more visceral, albeit wryly humorous, look at the NHS in the 1990s.
-At the time of airing, Mercurio was still working as a doctor.
-Mercurio later went on to create another controversial medical drama for the BBC in 2004, Bodies.
+Cardiac Arrest was created by Jed Mercurio, who wrote under the pseudonym John MacUre.
+Mercurio is a British writer and television producer and, before pursuing a career in writing, he worked as a doctor in a hospital in Wolverhampton.
+His experiences as a doctor in the medical field influenced the realistic and often gritty portrayal of the medical profession in the series.
+Mercurio's perspective provided a visceral, albeit wryly humorous, look at the NHS in the 1990s.
+At the time of airing, Mercurio was still a doctor.
+He later went on to create another controversial medical drama for the BBC in 2004, Bodies.